chokoreetosan/arch-configs/.config/installation/readme.txt

-First install the core packages which are base, base-devel, linux, linux-firmware, and git.
+First install the core packages which are base, base-devel, linux, linux-firmware, networkmanager, sudo, vi, grub, efibootmgr .
 Use pacstrap.

 Generate the fstab.